bats64mgutsi/o-value/README.md

 # o-value

-O-value is a reactive statement management solution for React apps that allows for granular control over which parts of your UI depend on which part of your viewmodels.
+O-value is a reactive state management solution for React apps that allows for granular control over which parts of your UI depend on which part of your viewmodels.

 ## Installing o-value